josecamachop/FCParser/README.md

 ## Summary

-The present repository is organized as follows.
+The present repository is organized as follows:

-- faaclib.py    Python Module with all of the API classes.
+- parser/ 		   Python Module with all of the lib classes and main script to parser process.
-- parser.py        Main script to run FlowParser.
+- deparser/        Python script and example input for deparsing process.
-- config/          Example of configuration files for the parser and for several datasources.
+- config/          Example of configuration files for the parser and some datasources configuration files.
 - scripts/         Scripts used to preprocess and prepare the data before the parsing.
 - Examples_data/   Data for example configuration.